Worship and Tribute

-Worship and Tribute is the second studio album by American post-hardcore band Glassjaw.
-It is the band's only studio album with Warner Bros.
-Records after an unpleasant split with Roadrunner Records.
-It was released on July 9, 2002.
+Worship and Tribute is the second studio album by American post-hardcore band Glassjaw, released on July 9, 2002, through I Am and Warner Bros.
+Records.
 As with their first full-length album, Worship and Tribute was produced by Ross Robinson and mixed and engineered by Mike Fraser.

-It peaked at #82 on the Billboard 200 on July 27, 2002, remaining on the chart for three weeks.
-It is recognized as one of the greatest post-hardcore albums and one of the greatest albums of the 2000s.
+Worship and Tribute debuted at number 82 on the Billboard 200 and remained on the chart for three weeks.
+It is their only entry on the chart to date.
+It has since been recognized as one of the greatest post-hardcore albums and one of the greatest albums of the 2000s.

 Production and style

 Vocalist Daryl Palumbo has stated that while Glassjaw's debut album was filled with negativity, Worship and Tribute is much more optimistic in tone.
 Regarding the album title, Palumbo expressed how the bands that influenced Glassjaw have shaped their musical identity and are therefore being honored through Glassjaw's music: